Ness (Irish mythology)

 Ness (Neasa, Ness), also called Nessa, is a princess of the Ulaid and the mother of Conchobar mac Nessa in the Ulster Cycle of Irish mythology.
 Her father is Eochaid Sálbuide, king of the Ulaid.

-According to one version of the legend, she asks the druid Cathbad what that day is a good day for and he replies that it is a good day to conceive a king.
+According to one version of the legend, she asks the druid Cathbad what the current day is a good day for and he replies that it is a good day to conceive a king.
 There are no other men around, so Ness takes Cathbad to bed and Conchobar is conceived.

 In other versions, Ness was brought up by twelve foster-fathers and was originally called Assa ("easy, gentle"), because she was such a pleasure to foster.
 Cathbad, who is a leader of a band of fianna (landless warriors) as well as a druid in this version, attacks her foster-fathers' house, killing them all.
 Because the culprit cannot be identified, Eochaid is powerless to do anything about it, so Ness forms her own band of 27 fianna to track him down and becomes known as Ní-assa ("not easy, not gentle") or Ness.
 However, one day, when she goes off on her own to bathe, Cathbad comes upon her alone and unarmed and demands her as his wife.
-She has no choice but to agree.
+She has no choice but to agree, and Cathbad rapes Ness.

 Eochaid gives the couple land in Crích Rois (a region covering parts of the modern counties of Louth, Monaghan and Meath), near the river Conchobar.
 One night Cathbad is thirsty and Ness brings him a drink of water from the river, but when he sees two worms floating in it he makes Ness drink it.
 Although the story specifically denies this is what makes her pregnant, there are many Irish stories in which significant characters are conceived when their mothers swallowed a tiny creature in a drink.
 Here, the father of her child is said to be Fachtna Fáthach, the High King of Ireland, who is Ness's lover in spite of Cathbad.